Hilary La Fontaine: Career

-Later career and death
+Later career, retirement, and death

-La Fontaine was promoted in 1980, and accepted a post at the British Embassy in Hanoi.
+La Fontaine was promoted in 1980 and accepted a post at the British Embassy in Hanoi.
 She was the sole regular source of Western intelligence inside Communist Vietnam and carried heavy responsibility.
-La Fontaine's presence made it hugely important for the Central Intelligence Agency (CIA) who greatly valued her reporting and insights in the country, and the agency acknowledged her activities by awarding her the Meritorious Service Medal from the American people, a distinction normally reserved for CIA members.
-She became the head of the SIS's secretarial branch upon returning to London in 1982.
-La Fontaine moved up the ladder through her influence brought about by her directness and humanity and her undertaking of appointments in personnel management to the rank of under-secretary.
+Her presence in Vietnam was hugely important to the Central Intelligence Agency (CIA) which greatly valued her reporting and insights; the agency acknowledged her activities by awarding her the Meritorious Service Medal from the American people, a distinction normally reserved for CIA members.

+Upon returning to London in 1982, La Fontaine became the head of the SIS's secretarial branch.
+She gained influence through her directness and humanity, and undertook appointments in personnel management, moving up the ladder to attain the rank of under-secretary.

-She graduated from the Open University in 1983 with a Bachelor's degree in humanities.
-La Fontaine retired in 1994 and moved to Camberwell.
-La Fontaine pursued her interests in animal welfare, children's education and history.
-From 1995 and 2000, she served as the chair of governors of John Donne Primary School in Peckham and also worked as a research assistant on the Special Operations Executive's history.
+La Fontaine graduated from the Open University in 1983 with a Bachelor's degree in humanities.
+In 1994, she retired and moved to Camberwell, where she pursued her interests in animal welfare, children's education, and history.
+From 1995 and 2000, she served as the chair of governors of John Donne Primary School in Peckham and also worked on the history of the Special Operations Executive as a research assistant.

 La Fontaine died of cancer at St Christopher's Hospice in Sydenham on 24 September 2012.
 She was unmarried.
-La Fontaine's funeral was attended by many people of the area in which she lived along with many of her colleagues in the SIS.
+Her funeral was attended by many local people along with former SIS colleagues.